merose/AnalogScanner/README.md

     scanner.setCallback(A0, processValue);

-The index value is in the range 0 through 15, and represents the zero-relative pin index, where 0=A0 though 15=A15.
+The index value is the zero-relative index of the scan in the pin scan order which was specified.
 (Different processors support different numbers of analog pins.)
-The pin value is the Arduino pin definition constant, from A0 through A15.
+The pin value is the pin number specified in the scan order, from A0 through A15.

+**NOTE:** Channel numbers can be used instead of pin numbers.
+See wiring_analog.c for details about how the actual pin index is calculated.
+This library uses the same method.

 **WARNING:** The call to the callback function is processed from within the ADC interrupt handler.
 This can happen as often as 10,000 times per second, if only one analog pin is in the scan order.
 The processing function must operate quickly and return.
 Further, it should not invoke other libraries that are relatively slow, such as `Serial`.
 Do not write debugging output from the callback handler or you will likely hang the Arduino.